 8:00 free time/slide shows/campfire

 About the site

-As a student you will get first hand experiences of composting toilets, solar cookers, solar showers, off-grid photo-voltaic charging and other forms of appropriate technologies.
+Students will be provided with all (vegetarian) meals, a camping spot, hot showers, (composting) toilets and internet.
+You will get first hand experiences of solar cookers, solar showers, off-grid solar electric charging and other forms of appropriate technologies.

 After full participation, every student will receive a VersaTerra certificate.
 We believe that after taking this workshop, participants are qualified to teach at least a one-day event in their neighborhood.
 By providing a certificate, we want to empower our student to become facilitators of community revitalization through building with earth!

 *VersaTerra is a holistic design, building and living philosophy, celebrating clay-soil as its primary building material.
 Clay-soil is:

 plentiful, inexpensive or free, durable, easy to maintain and modify, and endlessly reusable

 non-toxic, breathable, soft, beautiful, and displays superior performance in a wide variety of climates

 sculptural by nature, inviting to work with needing only simple tools and methods, and easily combines with other natural and human made materials.